fabianonline/matrix.sh/README.md

 ## Usage
 ### Logging in
-Use `-l <homeserver>`.
+Use `login`.
 The script will try to resolve delegation via the `/.well-known/matrix/server` path.
 If that doesn't work, you'll get an error message.